FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/parameter_setting.rst

 Set the installation method
 ----------------------------

 The default installation mode of the robot is horizontal installation.
-When the installation mode of the robot is changed, the actual installation mode of the robot must be set on this page in time to ensure the normal operation of the robot.
+When the installation mode of the robot is changed, the actual installation mode of the robot must be set in the "Initial - Base - Mounting" menu in time to ensure the normal operation of the robot.

-The user clicks the "Fixed mounting" tab in the robot's 3D virtual display area to enter the robot Fixed mounting.
-On the mode setting page, select "Front Mount", "Flip Mount" or "Side Mount", and click the "Apply" button to complete the robot installation mode setting.
+The user clicks the "Fixed" option under the "Initial - Base - Mounting" menu to enter the robot fixed installation mode setting page, selects "Upright Installation", "Inverted Installation" or "Side Installation", and clicks the "Apply" button to complete the robot installation mode setting.

 .. image:: teaching_pendant_software/025.png
    :width: 6in